ABOUT US

 Ralph Reinertsen | Board Member

-Ralph Reinertsen is a full time North Forker who really enjoys all the East End has to offer.
-He is a retired elementary school teacher, a retired motivational speaker for a nutritional organization, a former CSA core member and a current Slow Food volunteer.
+Ralph joined the board in 2021.
+Ralph is a full time North Forker who really enjoys all the East End has to offer.
+He is a retired elementary school teacher, a retired motivational speaker for a nutritional organization.
 He has an outgoing personality and a willingness to work to achieve Slow Food goals.
-Having played a lifetime of athletics, he understands the importance of being a team player, and he welcomes the opportunity to work with his fellow board members.
+Having played a lifetime of athletics, he understands the importance of being a team player.

 Al Goldberg | Acting Treasurer